 Highland Park, Park Ridge, Arlington Heights, Mount Prospect, Prospect Heights, Palos Heights, Chicago Heights, Ford Heights, Barrington Hills, Palos Hills, Rolling Meadows

 And before you say: “But wait!
 There is some elevation out in the ‘burbs!”
 Let’s make something clear: You’re not wrong.
-Chicago’s Loop is at about 500 feet above sea level, and the high point of Cook County is in Barrington at 900 feet.
-That height difference is about 400 feet, and that’s spread over 40 miles.
+Chicago’s Loop is at about 570 feet above sea level, and the high point of Cook County is near Barrington Hills at 950 feet.
+That height difference is just under 400 feet, and that’s spread over 40 miles.
 If we were talking about any other state in the country (besides Florida) you’d barely notice the difference.
 In other words, in Illinois, the default standards are low for what’s considered high.

 Besides, getting muddled in the numbers takes some of the most interesting curiosities out of John’s question.
 Because the answer to why suburbs’ names involve height involves a melding of a broad cultural trend and a specific psyche present in Chicago-area real-estate marketing.
 I’ll move through three theories, each getting a little closer to sweet home Chicago.